lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2026.08: 😺 One paper accepted by TMLR 2026.

+2026.06: I am happy to give an invited [talk](https://fancityu.github.io/materials/Hongkang%20Li%20poster.pdf) titled "Towards a Mathematical Theory of Foundation Models" at the Frontier of Artificial Network Seminar hosted by City University of Hong Kong.

+2026.06: 😺 One paper accepted by ECCV 2026.

 2026.04: 🚀 🚀 Two first-author papers were accepted in ICML 2026: ⭐ [Transformers Learn the Optimal DDPM Denoiser for Multi-Token GMMs](https://arxiv.org/pdf/2604.10074), ⭐ [How Can Mamba Learn In Context with Outliers and Generalize Provably?](https://arxiv.org/pdf/2510.00399?).

 2026.01: 🚀 One co-first-authored paper "Visual prompting reimagined: The power of activation prompts" is accepted by AISTATS 2026.